Local certification of graph decompositions and applications to minor-free classes: Avoiding certificate congestion

 In this part, our goal is to erase the certificate of a node.
 To this end, we first consider certification of spanning trees and strengthen both Lemma~\ref{lem:acyclicity} and the discussion that followed in Subsection~\ref{subsec:building-blocks}.
 We then extend this intermediate step to every graph class in Lemma~\ref{lem:pointed}.

 \begin{lemma} Let $T$ be a spanning tree of $G$.
-There exists a certification of a $T$ that does not assign a label to the root and whose size of all the other labels is the usual size of a label certificate for trees. \end{lemma}
+There exists a certification of $T$ that does not assign a label to the root, and uses the same certificate as the classic tree certification (cf. Subsection~\ref{subsec:building-blocks}) on the other nodes. \end{lemma}

 \begin{proof} On \emph{yes}-instances, the prover assigns the labels as in the classic scheme, and removes the label of the root.
 Then the verification proceeds like in the classic scheme except for a node that has no label or a node that has a neighbor with no label.
 If two adjacent nodes have been given an empty label, then they reject.
 If a node with no label sees that two of its neighbors have been given different root-ID, then it rejects.
 Otherwise, every node simulates the computation where the node with empty label has been given distance 0, and the same root-ID as its neighbors.
 Because of the previous checks, the labels used in the simulation are consistent, and on correct instance are the same as the one used in the classic certification.
 Thus, the correctness follows from the correctness of the classic scheme. \end{proof}